 Error: Cannot set attribute password to a service user.
 Check the import data.

-We do user master export/import many times, but one rarely need to do JAVA user master export and import.
-SAP JAVA also have good functionality via Identity Management option via NWA.
-But sometimes while importing user master including JAVA service user export, we may get error like,
+We do user master export/import many times for the SAP ABAP system, but one rarely needs to do JAVA user master export and import.
+SAP JAVA also has good functionality via the Identity Management option via NWA.
+But sometimes while importing user master including JAVA service user export, we may get errors like,

+Error: Cannot set attribute password to a service user.
+Check the import data.